Clearlingo Editing and Proofreading

 American English traditionally uses double quotation marks for dialogue, quoted words and phrases, and scare quotes (except in some technical areas) and single quotation marks for quotes within a quote, whereas British English does the reverse and uses mainly single quotation marks with doubles for quotes within a quote.

-So, where does that leave us in New Zealand English?
+So, where does that leave us in New Zealand?

 Again, that depends.

-First, you need to check whether your company, publisher or tertiary institution has a style guide.
+First, check whether your organisation, publisher or tertiary institution has a style guide.
 If the guide specifies single or double quotation marks, you have your answer.

 Finally, if you are writing for an international audience, check which style your target audience prefers (British, American, Canadian or Australian) and follow those rules.